 - Teams (chat and meetings, formerly known as Skype for Business, also now phone system offerings)

-- Enhanced Security & Compliance (basic level is included in the above)
+- Enhanced Security & Compliance (basic level is part of the above)

 - Other – Microsoft offers many other services – Power BI for business analytics, Bookings, which allows customers to schedule and manage appointments, and MileIQ, a mileage-tracking service are a few.

 Desktop applications are also part of Office 365, referred to as Apps.
-These includes Word, Excel, PowerPoint, etc. as well as desktop versions of Visio, Project, PowerBI and more.
-Note that these can be installed on up to 5 devices per user – for example work desktop, home desktop, laptop, iPad, etc.
+These include Word, Excel, PowerPoint, etc. and desktop versions of Visio, Project, PowerBI, etc. You can install these on up to 5 devices per user, such as work desktop, home desktop, laptop, iPad, etc.

 Which Microsoft 365 Suite is Best for You?

 Microsoft has plans for small/medium businesses, enterprises, and non-profits.
 There are also plans for home/family and education, but we won’t address those here.
-Small/medium plans have a limit of 300 licenses.
-“Enterprise” can be an organization that needs more than 300 licenses from any single plan, or one that just wants enterprise features.
-Non-profits have to qualify using a process defined by Microsoft – if you qualify it is a great deal.
-Microsoft also has a excellent website that includes descriptions of all the Microsoft 365 suites and the features that are included with each.
+Small/medium offerings have a limit of 300 licenses.
+“Enterprise” can be an organization that needs more than 300 licenses from any single plan.
+Or one that wants enterprise features.
+Non-profits have to be qualified by Microsoft – if you qualify, it is a great deal.
+Microsoft also has an excellent website that includes descriptions of all the Microsoft 365 suites and the features included.

 Small/Medium Business Suites

 Most small/medium businesses have traditionally used Office 365 Business Premium, now Microsoft 365 Business Standard.
-This wraps email, desktop apps (Word, Excel, Outlook, PowerPoint, etc.), OneDrive, SharePoint and Teams, along with a host of other services.
-Over time, we’ve seen these businesses add other services (ATP – Advanced Threat Protection, Email Encryption and others) while others find they need Azure AD Premium.
+Business Standard wraps email, desktop apps (Word, Excel, Outlook, PowerPoint, etc.), OneDrive, SharePoint, and Teams and a host of other services.
+Over time, we’ve seen these businesses add other services.
+These added services include (ATP – Advanced Threat Protection, Email Encryption, and others), while others find they need Azure AD Premium.
 As you add up the cost of these other services, Microsoft 365 Business Premium makes more sense.
-And Microsoft is now rolling Azure AD Premium P1 and Intune into Microsoft 365 Business Premium, so that is making it a clear winner for these organizations.
+And Microsoft is now rolling Azure AD Premium P1 and Intune into Microsoft 365 Business Premium.
+That is making it a clear winner for these organizations.

 |Microsoft 365 Business Standard||$12.50|